 Are media and technology taking over the City?

-The report, which examined the proportion of workers present in London by sector, has predicted that there will be 7% more employees in emerging non-financial sectors by 2030 than in FS.
+A report by Colliers, which examined the proportion of workers present in London by sector, has predicted that there will be 7% more employees in emerging non-financial sectors by 2030 than in FS.

 Since 1996, the proportion of FS employees in the City has fallen from 46% to 35% but still remains the biggest employer in the region.
 Professional and technical industries have seen a steady increase in the same period to account for 26% of jobs.